14 business travel tips | Booking.com for Business

 It’s also a good idea to always have a copy of your identity document with you, as it will facilitate the administrative procedures in case of emergency.

-7. Plan how you’re going to get to and from the airport
+9. Plan how you’re going to get to and from the airport

 You can plan on reaching the airport via public transportation, taxi or private/rental car.
 In any case, it’s good practice to check for your itinerary beforehand.

+If your company covers the cost, make sure you have your taxi to and from the airport booked before your trip.
 If booking a taxi isn’t the best option because you want to have more freedom, renting a car might be the way to go.

-8. Enjoy your time at the airport
+10. Enjoy your time at the airport

-9. Use travel apps
+11. Use travel apps

-10. Keep track of your expenses
+12. Keep track of your expenses

-Before spending any money that your company might not reimburse, make sure you read through the company’s travel policy to know how much you’re allowed to spend on meals, drinks, etc.
+Before spending any money that your company might not reimburse, make sure you read through the company’s travel policy to know how much you’re allowed to spend on meals, drinks etc.

-11. Don’t forget about your health
+15. Don’t forget about your health

 To make the most of your business trip, pay attention to the following: